DavidvanErkelens/ynab-php-client/README.md

 This is a PHP client implementation for the _You Need A Budget_ (YNAB) API.

+:warning: This library is still in active development.
+Not all code is covered by tests yet, and contracts are subject to change.
+Breaking changes will be released according to [semantic versioning](https://github.com/semver/semver) version numbers.

 ## Installation
 ### Using composer
 _Not yet available, will be added soon_